fsprojects/Paket/completion/README.zsh.md

 Just repeat the download from above.

-Alternatively we provide the `paket-completion-update` function that will download the current `paket-completion.zsh` to the same file as above.
+Alternatively we provide the `paket-completion-update` function that will download the current `paket-completion.zsh` to the same file as above, even if you changed its location after the initial download.

 **Please note:** `paket-completion-update` is only available after your first `paket` completion per shell session (i.e. after the Paket completion